hennasingh/Potterville/README.md

 ### Strategy

-I have always been fond of Harry Potter book series.
+I have always been fond of the Harry Potter book series.
 The books have a way of giving a magical pleasant feeling.
 I have had a Trivial Pursuit game (bought from London Airport) for a while and thought of making a more fun digital version of it.

-<quote> The project has no prospective client, it is built for fun and engagement and learning purposes.</quote>
+<blockquote>The project has no prospective client, it is built for fun and engagement and learning purposes.</blockquote>

 __User Stories__
 - I want to be able to understand the purpose of the site.